meetU-MasterStudents/2018---2019-Equipe-6/AMONT/ReadMe.md

 ```
 # Plot results

 Output is a foldrec and a dictionary ranking saved in a .npy file.
-To plot the results of the benchmark, it is possible to use the plot_from_result.py script to plot the results.
+To plot the results of the benchmark, you can use the plot_from_result.py script.
 Warning : it is useful mostly for the benchmark results.

 # Useful links